 Flex: tapping for updates

 The Flex is the most minimalist wristband in terms of screen info.
 It’s made up of a row of flashing LED dots that you activate by tapping a number of times.
 These indicator lights keep you up to date with your goal progress, battery charging and sleep/wake modes.

 Fitbit’s larger and pricier Charge (£99) has a more versatile display, which doubles as a watch, for instance, and shows you steps, active minutes, calories burned and even floors climbed.

 When you tap your Flex twice with your finger, the LED indicator lights to show how much of your goal you’ve accomplished.
 Each fully lit indicator represents 20 percent of your total goal.
 A blinking light shows the current segment of the goal you’re working on.

 So, for example, two lights solid and the third blinking means you’ve achieved between 40 and 60 percent of your overall goal.

 When you reach your goal, your Flex will vibrate and flash the LED indicator lights to celebrate.

-To enter sleep mode, tap your Flex rapidly for one to two seconds.
+To enter sleep mode, tap your Flex rapidly for one to two seconds; the Charge features auto sleep detection.
 Your Flex will vibrate and display two slowly dimming lights to indicate that sleep mode has begun.

 When you wake up, tap your Flex rapidly for one to two seconds to exit sleep mode.
 Upon exiting sleep mode, your Flex will vibrate and flash all five LED indicator lights.